Get an Appointment with a Lawyer Now

 However, most commonly, people will become aware that there is an outstanding warrant during a routine/random intercept by Victoria Police.

-In most instances, where an individual is dealt with on summons for a criminal matter, they are provided with court documentation containing a specific date for them to appear at court, to have their matter heard.
+In most instances, where an individual is dealt with on summons or bail for a criminal matter, they are provided with Court documentation containing a specific date for them to appear at Court, to have their matter heard.
 In most instances, they must be in attendance on this date.

 There are of course exceptions to this, generally in situations where the person has a lawyer acting on their behalf (and has an exceptional reason as to why they cannot appear) or has the matter dealt with in their absence (ex parte).
 Please note however that there are very strict rules about which offences can be dealt with in a person’s absence, with these generally limited to offences with a maximum penalty of less than 20 penalty units (which don’t carry the possibility of imprisonment).